Jacqui Irwin: 2017-2018 session

-During her second term in office, Irwin helped secure critical funding for infrastructure projects in Ventura County, including $68.6 million for a grade separation project at Rice Avenue in Oxnard, California, and $9.5 million for emergency wastewater treatment facility repairs in Oxnard, CA.
+During her second term in office, Irwin helped secure critical funding for infrastructure projects in Ventura County, including $68.6 million for a grade separation project at Rice Avenue in Oxnard, California, and $9.5 million for emergency wastewater treatment facility repairs in Oxnard, California.

 She continued her work passing significant cybersecurity legislation, enacting into law the first ever security requirement for Internet of Things devices.
 Irwin also significantly changed how California Community Colleges approached remedial education in an effort to get students into transfer level courses.